by W.G. Sebald.

 The Emigrants is split into four sections, each one dealing with a different person known to Sebald who ended up living as an emigrant.
 Sebald describes how he came to know the person in question, what they told him about themselves, and what he subsequently managed to piece together about them—either factually or conjecturally.
 The text is interspersed with photographs backing up Sebald's research, but you never know for sure how much is true, and how much fiction.

 It's a pretty amazing book, and one I will almost certainly return to in future.

-Postscript, Sep-2013: Since writing the above, I have re-read The Emigrants and Sebald’s other works several times.
+Postscript, Nov-2016: Since writing the above, I have re-read The Emigrants and Sebald's other works many times.
 They are as enigmatic and wonderful as ever.